jhwilborn/pyPropEdit/readme.md

 5. Overwrites existing defaults using a shell process with mkvpropedit.

 ## Limitations
- - Not most efficient way to handle transferring data between Python and the shell
+ - Not most efficient way to handle transferring data between Python and the shell.
- - Works on a single folder with no subdirectories
+ - Works on a single folder with no subdirectories.
- - Only one mode of interaction
+ - Only one mode of interaction.
- - Limited error handling
+ - Limited error handling.
+ - Relies on "shell=True" for subprocess.

 ## To Do
- - Robust error handling
+ - Robust error handling.
- - Capture of subdirectories
+ - Capture of subdirectories.
- - "Fast" mode that lets the user enter two numbers on the same line and immediately proceeds to the next file to modify
+ - "Fast" mode that lets the user enter two numbers on the same line and immediately proceeds to the next file to modify.
- - Separate functions into more files
- - Remove reliance on shell=True subprocess feature
+ - Remove reliance on shell=True subprocess feature.
+ - Implement tdqm
+ - If no compatible files are in the directory, prompt the user for different location